 The rates for the 2020-21 school year are as follows:

 3 days/week: $175.00/month

 2 days/week: $135.00/month

-The provincial government offers a Child Care Subsidy program for qualifying families.
+The provincial government offers the Affordable Child Care Benefit program for qualifying families.
 More information is available here.

 Other early childhood programs available at École des Voyageurs